bilken/vhs/readme.txt

 *** Or just lop the final 20 seconds off since it's almost always blank 2 Create web page
 ** Create page that actually looks nice
-** Use clip image as placeholder
-*** Instead of using hard-coded time, look for first "interesting" image ** Use clip metadata to sort content (by year or title or other) ** Update clip metadata form on viewer page
+** Update clip metadata form on viewer page
 ** Highlight clips that point to specific sections of content in addition
     to full clips (like, Karen falling at the wedding, etc.)